1 dead, 9 missing after floatplane crashes in Puget Sound

 The agency said in a press release the plane was flying from Friday Harbor, a popular tourist destination in the San Juan Islands, to Renton, a southern suburb of Seattle.

 The crash was reported at 3:11 p.m.
-The Coast Guard said one body had been recovered and nine people were still missing as of around 9 p.m.
+The Coast Guard said one body had been recovered and nine people were still missing.
 The cause of the crash is unknown, authorities said.

 The plane went down in Mutiny Bay off Whidbey Island, roughly 30 miles (50 kilometers) northwest of downtown Seattle and about halfway between Friday Harbor and Renton.